-Interactive analysis apps - Jupyter Notebooks, RStudio, and Galaxy - run on virtual machines or clusters of machines in your workspace Cloud Environment.
-This article gives an overview of the Cloud Environment components that run your analyses.
+Interactive analysis apps - Jupyter Notebooks, RStudio, and Galaxy - run on virtual machines (VMs) or clusters of machines in your workspace Cloud Environment.
+This article provides an overview of the Cloud Environment components that run your analyses.
 To learn how to create and customize your analysis app VM, see articles for Jupyter, RStudio and Galaxy.

 Analyses components overview

 Integrated analysis apps (Galaxy, Jupyter and RStudio) run in a workspace Cloud Environment virtual machine (VM).
 The diagram below illustrates the distinct components that make up your analysis app cloud environment.
 You can customize the ones in white boxes.
 Note: Software can only be customized for Jupyter.

 Read on for more details about the customizable components.

 Your analysis app Cloud Environment is unique to you!Your colleagues might not have the same software packages (if you're running a Jupyter app) or be able to access anything stored in your Cloud Environment Persistent Disk (i.e., generated data) - even in a shared workspace.

 To learn how to standardize software when running Jupyter, see Starting and customizing your Jupyter app.
 To learn more about how to share data generated in an interactive app, see How and why to save data generated in a notebook or RStudio to your workspace bucket.

 Cloud environment VM (compute profile)